PrasannaAdiga/tech-notes/golang/08_map.md

 - Maps can not be used in the zero value state where as slices can be used.
 Maos has to be constructed.
 - Maps also uses value semantics similar like slices
 - We can create a map either by using make function literal construction similar way how we do in slices.
+- Maps are copied by reference hence it is not comparable with other maps.

 ```
 // Sample program to show how to initialize a map, write to